redblockdev/RedBlock/README.md

 **CLI -**

-To start, first run - `./bsha3d`
+To start, first run - `./redblockd`

-Then, in a separate terminal, run - `./bsha3-cli setgenerate true <num_cpu_cores>`
+Then, in a separate terminal, run - `./redblock-cli setgenerate true <num_cpu_cores>`

 You are now mining.

-To stop mining, run - `./bsha3-cli setgenerate false`
+To stop mining, run - `./redblock-cli setgenerate false`

-To stop `bsha3d` cleanly, run - `./bsha3-cli stop`
+To stop `redblockd` cleanly, run - `./redblock-cli stop`

 Wallet Backup
 -------------

 Create a wallet backup right away.
 There are two ways to do this:

-- Use `bsha3-cli dumpwallet <output_filename>` to create a txt file containing your `xprv` (master private key) and its addresses.
+- Use `redblock-cli dumpwallet <output_filename>` to create a txt file containing your `xprv` (master private key) and its addresses.
 From this `xprv`, you can generate all private keys & addresses that your wallet file will ever contain.

 - Copy `$DATADIR/wallets/wallet.dat` to a safe destination.